Tag: Somalia

 Grits with Beef Stew (Soor iyo Maraq) Gruau au Pot-au-Feu de Boeuf

 This is the ultimate comfort food.
 Forget about those fancy mancy foods that make you looking for something to eat not long after your meal.
 This is both filling and fulfilling.
 Nothing triggers memories like this dish.
-Make sure you’re happy when you first eat this, because those memories will stay with you for a…
+Make sure you’re happy when you first eat [Click for Full Recipe]

 Sweet Potatoes (Bataato Macaan) Patates Douces